Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Academy.md

 ## Initializing an Academy

-Initialization is performed once in an Academy object's lifecycle.
+Initialization is performed once in an Academy object's life cycle.
 Use the `InitializeAcademy()` method for any logic you would normally perform in the standard Unity `Start()` or `Awake()` methods.